Shares based on time-sharing, shares in a golf-course company

 - If you pay via your personal e-bank instead, you need the bank account number for the Tax Administration and the bank reference number for transfer tax.
 To get the bank account and reference numbers, you can:

 - Check them in MyTax: Click the Your tax types tab on the home page.
 Go to Payment status and click Paying taxes.
-You can find the reference number in the Transfer tax section under Other payment methods.
-You can find the Tax Administration bank account numbers at the end of the page.
+You can find the reference number and the Tax Administration bank account numbers in the Transfer tax section under Other payment methods.

 - Call the service telephone number +35829 497 026 (Payment transactions, limited service available in English, standard call rates)